-Taxation on peer to peer lending profit is an issue.
+Taxation of peer to peer lending profit is an issue.
 Of course, taxation is something to keep in mind whenever investing.
-Let's see how P2P lending might be taxed in some European countries

 Data reported here are obviously just opinions collected doing experience and doing research, I am not a fiscal advisor.
-These are anyway a good starting point to find out how much taxes you might be paying on your P2P lending profit.
+These can be anyway a starting point to find out how much taxes you might be paying on your P2P lending profit.

 We are sometimes too focused on finding the right P2P tool.
 That’s fair, but the net profit after taxes is what counts.

 So taxation has to be taken into account even if our average yearly interest is stable above 10%.
 I know most P2P investors exceed this level, so let’s find out.

 When we analyze this profits in depth we find out that taxation on secondary market transactions profit might be different from the ordinary interest taxation.

 What taxation applies to p2p cash backs on P2P lending?

 Do I have to report my earnings even if this are left abroad and reinvested?